simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 01 QuickStart.md

     retry:
       max-attempts: 1           # Maximum number of retry attempts.
 ```
-- We could store OpenAI's API key value here in `application.yml`, but this would be a security risk if we were to ever distribute this file.
+- Be sure you have completed the Lab Setup steps for obtaining OpenAI API key and setting it as an environment variable.
+We could store the API key value here in `application.yml`, but this would be a security risk if we were to ever distribute this file.
 Setting this value in an environment variable is safer.
 - Note: The retry* settings will override the `ChatClient`'s default settings.
 You are likely to experience errors while you learn the API's usage, and we don't want you to experience unnecessary delay or expense.
 6. Save your work.